fhiso/sources-and-citations/creators-name.md

-[*Note &mdash;* This includes all C0 and C1 control characters except tab (U+0009), line feed (U+000A), carriage return (U+000D) and next line (U+0085).]  [*Example &mdash;* As applications can process C1 control characters in an implementation-defined manner, they can opt to handle Windows-1252 quotation in data masquerading as Unicode.]
+[*Note &mdash;* This includes all C0 and C1 control characters except tab (U+0009), line feed (U+000A), carriage return (U+000D) and next line (U+0085).]

+{.example} As applications can process C1 control characters in an implementation-defined manner, they can opt to handle Windows-1252 quotation in data masquerading as Unicode.

 Applications *may* convert any *string* into Unicode Normalization Form C, as defined in any version of Unicode Standard Annex #15